Uzzal: Early life

 Uzzal was born in Jantihar village, Shahzadpur, Pabna District in the then British India.
 He was a student of the University of Dhaka.
-He passed MA in International Relations in 1970 from Dhaka University.
+He passed MA in international relations in 1970 from Dhaka University.
 While staying at the SM hall of Dhaka University in 1967–69, he played the role of a hero in the play of the university or in the drama played by TSC and Sujata or Rubina was his co-artist.

 Career

 From 1967 to 1969 he used to play drama on Dhaka Television.
 In 1970, Uzzal debuted his acting career in Subhash Dutta's film Binimoy.
 He made his first film debuted with actress Kabori.
-Then in 1972, he played role in Yousuf Zahir's directed comedy-dramatic film Ieye Korey Biye with Bulbul Ahmed and Babita.
+Then in 1972, he played role in Yousuf Zahir's directed comedy-dramatic film Ieye Korey Biye with Bulbul Ahmed and Bobita.
 In the same year, he played role in Subhash Dutta directed film Arunodoyer Agnishakkhi based on Bangladesh War of Liberation.
 Over the years he acted with actresses like Kabori, Rozina, Bobita, Shabana, Shabnam, Sucharita and Dolly Anwar.
 He got a leg injury during the shooting of the film Oporadh.
 He acted in the roles of films like Janata Express, Kudraat and Phooler Shori after the accident.

 Uzzal also directed the films Shakti Porikkha, Tibro Protibad, and Paaper Shasti.

 Uzzal is involved in the Film Producers and Distributors Association and a member of the Film Censor Board.